 Rubber plant care does not include a great deal of pruning unless you are trying to control its height.
 To shape the plant, cut only when the plant has reached its desired height.
 Once top stem and leaves are cut, lower leaves will branch, making the plant fuller.

 To encourage branching, it’s best to make cuts in late spring, as the growing season takes hold, and to cut just above leaf notes.
 Because the rubber plant produces a milky, toxic sap, it is recommended that gloves be worn when pruning.

 The stem and leaves removed during pruning can be used for propagating.
 Each cutting should have a small piece of stem and a leaf on it.
 Wash the sap from the stem and place the cutting in water, replacing the water every few days, and be patient!
 It may take a few months for roots to develop but as long the leaf on the cutting is alive, the plant is growing.
 Easy peasy!

 Propagating can also be done by air-layering.
 Air-layering is a technique that takes a bit of practice but can work well on many plants, especially those which don’t root well in water.

 To air-layer the rubber plant, choose a stem at least 12 inches in length and remove a few leaves to make room for the cut.
-With a sharp knife, cut a 1- inch wide strip of bark all around the stem, being sure to leave the hard wood centre.
+With a sharp knife, cut a 1- inch wide strip of bark all around the stem, be sure to leave the hardwood center.
 In other words, cut deep enough to remove the outer layer but not deep enough to harm the plant.